Noxtimo/compound/README.md

 # To do list

-- Fix bug in graph so it loads correctly
+-fix the chart so that it also shows on smaller screens

+- Add currency markers that change when currency is changed

 - Add footer
-- Add header
-- Add text for explaining compound interest
+- Make the text explaning compound interest look visually better